JuanHidalgo790/JuanHidalgo790.github.io/_pages/about.md

 ## Modeling of an oil well under acoustic logging

-This model was constructed during a challenging project, which consisted in giving a robust database for exploring machine learning techniques for the identification of cement defects in oil wells, for abandonment purposes.
+This model was developed during my doctorate, and was part of a challenging project which consisted in the development of AI models for identifying the integrity of the annular cement of oil wells, based on acoustic logging data.

-So, a signal is generated inside by an acoustic tool and guided waves appear inside, giving information about the well integrity.
+So, the model consists of a section of an oil well that undergoes an inspection analysis using acoustic waves.
+Therefore, an acoustic signal is generated inside the inner tube, at the upper part, and guided waves follow downwards, carrying information from the layers, including those of the cement.

 ![Image of a mesh of an oil well](/images/GMSH_3pipes_3D_mesh_eccentricity_cut.png){: .align-center width="460px"} ![Image of an oil well](/images/Well_Simulation_Movement.gif){: .align-center width="520px"}